iTwin/presentation/README.md

 The below diagram shows the typical dependency structure of a React application or component that uses Presentation packages to create a tree component:

 ![Presentation packages dependency diagram](./media/presentation-packages.png)

+## Contribution

+If you wish to contribute to this repository, see our [Contributing guide](./CONTRIBUTING.md).